ministryofjustice/security-guidance/docs/sending-information-securely.md

 ## Context

 All MoJ information is valuable, and staff are expected to protect everything that relates to the department's business, including information provided by others.
-This applies to all information, not just information that is covered by the Data Protection Act or classified under the government-wide security classification system.
+This applies to all information, not just information that is covered by the Data Protection Act or classified under the [Government Classification Scheme](government-classification-scheme.md).

 There are different rules for managing and protecting different kinds of paper-based information.
 You need to know how to: